echoedinvoker/vue_grp/3-vue-ambassador/28-rankings/memo.md

 ## **Model of Ranking**

+> When our key is a variable, the model is defined in a special way.

 ![Alt model ](pic/04.jpg)

 ![Alt set type of ref and get](pic/05.jpg)

 ## **Multiple params of v-for**

+> v-for can not only iterate value, but also the key and index.

 ![Alt v-for](pic/06.jpg)